Working Drafts

 5:13am

-The beat continues to keep time for me.
+The beat keeps time for me.

 thoom … thoom-thoom — tschhh